Best Mini PCs 2026: 14 Compared (10 Sources)

 Best for Each Use Case

 The Mac mini M4 is a 5-by-5-inch cube with a 10-core CPU, 10-core GPU, and 16-core Neural Engine that delivers exceptional performance for everyday tasks, creative work, and even light gaming.
-Starting at $499 with 16 GB of unified memory and a 256 GB SSD, it offers unbeatable price-to-performance in the mini PC segment, with near-silent operation and support for up to three displays.
+Starting at $499 MSRP from Apple direct with 16 GB of unified memory and a 256 GB SSD, it offers unbeatable price-to-performance in the mini PC segment, with near-silent operation and support for up to three displays; Amazon currently lists the base config around $898 as inventory has tightened ahead of the M5 refresh.
 The M4 Pro variant ($1,399) scales to 24 GB of RAM and Thunderbolt 5 for professional workflows. [src1, src2, src3]

-The Beelink EQR6 packs AMD Ryzen 5 6600H or Ryzen 9 6900HX processors into a chassis measuring just 4.92 by 4.92 by 1.97 inches, with a built-in 85W power supply that requires only a single cable.
-Starting at around $290 on sale for the Ryzen 5 configuration with 24 GB DDR5 and a 500 GB SSD, it delivers near-silent operation and handles office productivity, web browsing, and light creative work with ease.
+The Beelink EQR6 (current Amazon SKU is the Ryzen 5 6600U variant with 24 GB LPDDR5 RAM and 500 GB NVMe SSD) packs the processor into a chassis measuring just 4.96 by 4.96 by 1.74 inches, with a built-in 85W power supply that requires only a single cable.
+At ~$499 on Amazon for the 6600U configuration with dual 2.5G LAN, WiFi 6, and BT 5.2, it delivers near-silent operation and handles office productivity, web browsing, and light creative work with ease.
 Windows Central praised it as their favorite budget mini PC in 2026, highlighting the whisper-quiet thermals and built-in PSU design. [src3, src8]

 The A9 Max features AMD's Ryzen AI 9 HX 370 with 12 cores and 24 threads boosting to 5.1 GHz, paired with 32 GB DDR5 and a Radeon 890M iGPU.
 As a Copilot+ PC delivering 80 TOPS of total AI acceleration (including 50 TOPS from the XDNA 2 NPU), it handles video editing, virtualization, and multitasking in a compact all-metal chassis.
 Connectivity is comprehensive with four front USB-A ports, an SD card reader, dual 2.5 GbE, USB4, dual HDMI 2.1, and WiFi 7.
-Multiple reviewers noted it ran near-silent during two months of daily use. [src1, src2, src3]
+Multiple reviewers noted it ran near-silent during two months of daily use.
+The Amazon list (1 TB SSD config) currently runs around $1,399, up from the ~$999 launch price as Geekom shifted to higher-spec defaults. [src1, src2, src3]

 The ROG NUC (2025) packs an Intel Core Ultra 9 275HX and a discrete RTX 5080 mobile GPU with 16 GB GDDR7 into a 3-liter chassis with triple-fan cooling.
 NotebookCheck rated it 85% ("Good"), reporting that it "masters even demanding games in Full HD and often also in QHD smoothly," with triple-digit framerates in almost every benchmark at 1440p and 60+ fps at 4K with DLSS enabled.
 The 32 GB DDR5-6400 memory is user-upgradeable to 96 GB.
-At $3,199, it commands a significant premium, but it is the most powerful mini gaming PC available. [src1, src4, src5]
+Amazon currently lists the full-spec Core Ultra 9 / RTX 5080 / 2 TB configuration around $3,765 (list price $5,299, ~29% off); it remains the most powerful mini gaming PC available. [src1, src4, src5]

 Best for AI and Local LLMs: Framework Desktop (~$1,099) — Check price